 - Egg Free Chocolate Cake with Chocolate Frosting

 Vegan Birthday Cake with Best Chocolate Frosting.

 This double layer vanilla cake is super light and delicious.
 A rich chocolate icing on top is the perfect finishing touch.
 You'll love serving this decadent cake for your next celebration!

 For the cake:

-Let the cake cool in the pan for about an hour, then loosen the edges with a knife and flip the pan over onto a tray or cake plate.
-Let it cool completely before frosting.
+Let the cake layers cool in the pans for about 45 minutes, then loosen the edges with a knife and flip the pan over onto a tray a cooling rack.
+Let them cool completely before frosting.

 Cake recipe adapted from VegWeb.